Information Technology Policies

 3.5.
 Data Storage and Back-ups

-The College reserves the right to restrict the amount of network storage available for users.
+The College reserves the right to restrict the amount of network storage available for clients.
 This includes the prerogative to impose quotas on the number and/or size of stored files.
-The CIO regulates the availability of central network storage to which each user is entitled.
+The SVP/CIO regulates the availability of central network storage to which each user is entitled.
 Departments that maintain independent back-ups, may also regulate storage capacities for data under their purview.

 Data files are routinely backed up on a daily, weekly, monthly, and/or yearly basis.
 These back-ups facilitate the restoration of College data that have been lost, altered, or damaged.
 The College will not routinely retrieve backed-up personal data (as defined in Section 3.3 above).
 Users, therefore, are encouraged to maintain independent back-ups of their important personal data, including e-mail messages.
 Bowdoin College disclaims any responsibility for maintaining or providing access to backups of a user’s personal data.